iOS 17: Here's what the rumors say about features, release dates, and more

-Believe it or not, iOS 17 is coming in just a few days at WWDC on June 5.
+Believe it or not, iOS 17 is imminent and will be announced at WWDC on June 5.
 This represents Apple’s biggest software update for iPhone users, and it’s usually packed full of new features and changes.
 Read on as we round up what the rumors currently say about iOS 17 new features and more.

 Table of contents